ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Construction

 \subsection{Dataset Statistics}

 The \dataset consists of $30$ high-resolution transit map images (see map sources in Appendix~\ref{supp:map-source}) with an average resolution of $5,839\times5,449$ pixels.
-In total, it contains $1,008$ question–answer pairs, including stop names in four languages (e.g., English, Hungarian, Chinese, and Italian).
+In total, it contains $1,008$ question–answer pairs.
 The distribution of question difficulty is as follows: $57.7\%$ are labeled as easy, $34.4\%$ as medium, and $7.8\%$ as hard.
-Additionally, a subset of $312$ samples is manually selected as the test set for the benchmark experiments described in Section~\ref{sec:exps}, while the remaining samples serve as a training set for future use.
+Additionally, a subset of $312$ samples is manually selected as the test set for the benchmark experiments described in Section~\ref{sec:exps}, while the remaining samples serve as a training set.
 To ensure diversity and difficulty balance, the test set includes $11$ cities with a $4:3:4$ map difficulty ratio and a question difficulty distribution ($181$ easy, $108$ medium, $23$ hard) that maintains consistency with the full dataset.
+Moreover, \dataset includes inter-modal transfers in cities like Sydney, where subways, light rail, and airport lines converge.